-To scale the impact of all of the resources they were already offering by facilitating self-guided engagement, UW partnered with uConnect in early 2016, and rolled out their virtual career center that fall to their 48,000+ students.
+To scale the impact of all of the resources they were already offering by facilitating self-guided engagement, UW partnered with uConnect in 2016, and rolled out their virtual career center that Fall to their 48,000+ students.

 Scaling the power of student outcomes data